Last Updated on

 Every blogger develops their own regularity.
 The most important thing is consistency, not quantity.
 It’s not wise to flood followers with tens of posts as it is not good to leave the blog not updated for a very long time.
 When you get started, you can publish a post or two every week and that’s just enough to keep your readers excited and engaged.

 4. You’ll have to invest a lot of money in blogging

 People are talking about expensive blogging services, layout templates, and paid services ranging from $50 – 500.
 I don’t agree with that because I use free tools, templates and everything necessary.
 The only inevitable cost is the hosting plan & a domain name.
 In total, that’s around $50; less than $5 per month.
 That’s the only cost to get started besides your own personal time.

 Unfortunately, people who have never blogged often discuss the topics they know nothing about; the same applies to money and expenses.

 5. There’s not much to learn about blogging

 There are a lot of skills that are regularly enhancing when people blog.
 Starting from self-discipline and writing skills, you get a lot of valuable information about marketing and specific industries.

-So, that's lesson #2.
-If you hear someone spreading these 5 myths about blogging, you know the real situation is a lot different.
-And if you haven't started with blogging, here's the illustrated tutorial: https://startbloggingonline.com/
+So, if you hear someone spreading these 5 myths about blogging, you know the real situation is a lot different.
+And if you haven’t started with blogging, here’s the illustrated tutorial: https://startbloggingonline.com/

 In the next lesson, there will be some valuable quotes from the most successful bloggers.
 Be prepared for it 🙂